ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 We have discovered that applications can operate without an OS.
 However, the OS provides ready-made solutions for interaction with computer hardware.
 Without such solutions, developers of applications should solve this task on their own.
 It requires significant efforts.
 For example, consider the variety of devices of a modern computer.
 The software should support all popular models of each device.
 For example, all video cards should be supported.
 Without such support, the application would not work stably for all users.

-Let's consider features, which the modern OS provides via its API.
-We can consider all electronic and mechanical components of the computer (hardware) as resources.
+Let's consider the features that the modern OS provides via its API.
+We can treat all electronic and mechanical components of the computer (hardware) as resources.
 The software uses these resources for performing calculations.
 In other words, hardware executes all user's applications.
 The API reflects the list of hardware features that the application can use.
 Also, the API dictates the order of interaction between several applications and the hardware.

 There is an example.
 Two programs cannot write data to the same area of the [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive#Magnetic_recording) simultaneously.
 There are two reasons for that: